 To keep my stress levels down in this scary time, I’m focusing on the good things in my life: a thriving business, a handsome and devoted husband, a fit physique, cooking skills, the ability to turn any cocktail into a healthy mocktail, and, I have another love on the side–Coconut (my canine kid).

-Let’s not forget that I live in one of the most beautiful places on the planet: sunny, temperate San Diego, where I live right by the beach.
+And next week we are moving back to one of the most beautiful places on the planet: sunny, temperate San Diego, where I can go to the beach.
 Some people go their whole lifetime without ever seeing the ocean.
 But I’ve lost track of how many times I’ve taken an early-morning beach walk, watching the dolphins surf the waves (while sipping Green Drink, natch).
 When I get settled I hope we can get to the beach (with social distancing) and de-stress with a long walk.

 Meditation, Yoga & Green Drink: The Holy Trinity of Stress Management